jesse-ai/docs/docs/roadmap.md

 ## March
 - Significantly boost the performance of "back-test" + "Indicators calculations".
-- Implement a new strategy using EMA and RSI indicators.
+- Implement a new strategy.
 - Implement a helper to manage risk when setting the position-size per trade.
 - Add support for database as storage.
 - Implement "import" mode for fetching historical candles from exchanges.
 - Add strategy expectancy calculations into statistics.
+- TODO: Implement RSI.
+- TODO: Implement Stochastic RSI.
 - TODO: Write more documentation.

 ## February